 The LTB has to consider the Human Rights Code when making decisions about eviction, repairs, or anything else.

 In most situations where you are experiencing discrimination, you can file an application to the Human Rights Tribunal of Ontario.
 This includes when a landlord is not accommodating your disability.

 If a landlord won't rent to you or you can't rent a place because the landlord won't accommodate your disability, the Human Rights Tribunal of Ontario is usually the right place to have your case considered.

-In other cases, you can choose between the Human Rights Tribunal or the Landlord and Tenant Board.
+In other cases, you can choose between the Human Rights Tribunal or the LTB.
 The Human Rights Legal Support Centre can help you choose the best option and help you apply to the if that is what you decide to do.